A Guide to Salt

 From kosher salt to black salt, let’s demystify and dive into this superstar of seasoning.

-But wander into the condiment aisle of your local supermarket and it’s quickly apparent that this store cupboard staple comes in many forms.
+But wander into the condiment aisle of your local supermarket and it’s quickly apparent that this storecupboard staple comes in many forms.
 In fact, you could fill up a whole cabinet with salts of all shapes and sizes from different regions and parts of the world.

 Let’s start with the basics.
 There are two types of salt, broadly speaking: sea or evaporative salt (which comes from saltwater) and rock salt (which comes from the land).

-Just like wine or coffee, the salts from these environments carry the flavours and minerals of the place they were harvested from, and just like wine or coffee, finding the right one to pair with different foods can be a process of trial and error, or simply a matter of personal taste.
+Just like wine or coffee, the salts from these environments carry the flavors and minerals of the place they were harvested from, and just like wine or coffee, finding the right one to pair with different foods can be a process of trial and error, or simply a matter of personal taste.

-But if you’re wondering which kind should jump to the front of the queue, the simple answer is it boils down to having a salt for each of its main uses in cooking: a quick-dissolving salt for baking, seasoning, or preserving food, and a larger flaked, finishing salt to add texture or a controlled pop of flavour to your dish.
+But if you’re wondering which kind should jump to the front of the queue, the simple answer is it boils down to having a salt for each of its main uses in cooking: a quick-dissolving salt for baking, seasoning, or preserving food, and a larger flaked, finishing salt to add texture or a controlled pop of flavor to your dish.

 Still unsure?
 Let’s take a closer look at a few varieties, and when to use them.